Azbury/home-remedy-website/spec.md

 - [x] Include at least one belongs_to relationship (x belongs_to y; e.g. Post belongs_to User).
 Remedy belongs_to User.
 - [x] Include at least two has_many through relationships (x has_many y through z; e.g. Recipe has_many Items through Ingredients).
 User has_many Comments through Remedies.
 Remedy has_many Categories through Remedy_Categories.
 Category has_many Remedies through Remedy_Categories.
 - [x] Include at least one many-to-many relationship (x has_many y through z, y has_many x through z; e.g. Recipe has_many Items through Ingredients, Item has_many Recipes through Ingredients).
 Remedy has_many Categories through Remedy_Categories.
 Category has_many Remedies through Remedy_Categories.
-- [ ] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity)
+- [x] The "through" part of the has_many through includes at least one user submittable attribute, that is to say, some attribute other than its foreign keys that can be submitted by the app's user (attribute_name e.g. ingredients.quantity) Comments have content.
 - [ ] Include reasonable validations for simple model objects (list of model objects with validations e.g. User, Recipe, Ingredient, Item)
 - [ ] Include a class level ActiveRecord scope method (model object & class method name and URL to see the working feature e.g. User.most_recipes URL: /users/most_recipes)
 - [ ] Include signup (how e.g. Devise)